Kidnap (2017 film): Plot

 Minutes later, Karla comes across a traffic jam and finds the Mustang smashed-up and abandoned.
 She's told by other motorists that the male driver and Frankie are now traveling on foot.
 Karla goes to the police station to report the kidnapping but, taking note of the number of missing children that are never found, decides to take matters into her own hands.
-She spots the male kidnapper, named Terry in a stolen black Volvo V70 and attempts to intercept the vehicle, but fails to do so, she chases him until her vehicle runs out of fuel.
-She tried to hitch a ride from a motorist, but they are blindsided by the Volvo and the good samaritan gets killed instantly.
-Terry emerges from the car with a shotgun, but Karla manages to kill him by trapping his arm in the door of her minivan, disabling the van's parking brake which cause the van to roll downhill, while still holding on to Terry's arm.
-The minivan crashes into a tree, killing him.
+She spots the male kidnapper, named Terry, in a stolen black Volvo V70 and attempts to intercept the vehicle, but fails to do so, she chases him until her vehicle runs out of fuel.
+She tries to hitch a ride from a motorist, but they are blindsided by the Volvo and the good samaritan is killed instantly.
+Terry emerges from the car with a shotgun, but Karla manages to trap his arm in the door of her minivan, then disabling its parking brake so it rolls downhill, crashing into a tree, killing Terry.
 She finds his identification card that contains his address.
-There, she dials 911 and locates Frankie in a barn with two other kidnapped girls she saw pics of at the police station earlier that day.
-She and her son run off, promising to come back later, and they hide underwater after Margo and her dog appear.
-Karla pulls Margo underwater, shoots the dog, and drowns her to death.
-She returns to the barn and encounters a bearded man claiming to be a neighbor.
-She realizes he is part of the child kidnapping ring when he brings up how many children were hiding and that they were girls.
-The bearded man tries to kill her, but Karla knocks him out with a shovel saying, "You took the wrong kid."
+Once there, she dials 911 and then locates Frankie in a barn with two other kidnapped children she saw pictures of at the police station earlier that day.
+Karla and her son leave, promising to come back, they hide underwater after Margo and her dog appear.
+Karla pulls Margo underwater and drowns her and shoots the dog.
+Karla returns to the barn with her son and encounters a man claiming to be a neighbour.
+She realises he is part of the child kidnapping ring when he calls out to the children, saying how many children are hiding and that they are girls.
+The man tries to kill Karla, but Karla knocks him out with a shovel saying, "You took the wrong kid."
 The police arrive shortly afterward, and all the children are rescued.
-Karla's actions lead to the dissolution of an international child abduction ring, and she is praised.
+Karla's actions lead to the dissolution of an international child abduction ring, and she is praised for saving the children.